 So… I see your expression.
 I see it and I can smell the thoughts swimming behind it.
 You’re thinking the same thing everyone thinks when I tell them about Diego.
 You’re thinking, yeah, okay, what’s the point of this?
 Or maybe this fool just gets his jollies scaring innocent strangers with the psychoses buried in that slum behind his face?

 Well, that’s fair enough, and I hear what you’re saying, and you’ve stayed with me this long, which I know is no easy task, so now I’m going to show you the truth of it.
 See, the thing is… the truth is… this story isn’t about me.
 And it’s not about Eddy the Eel, either, or the nun, God rest her soul.
 This story’s not even about Diego, not in a straight line, anyway.
 This story is about Diego’s mother and the man who murdered her.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Welcome ColeWrite a Review